The Last Showgirl: Casting

-The casting of Pamela Anderson, Jamie Lee Curtis, Dave Bautista, Brenda Song, Kiernan Shipka and Billie Lourd was announced in February 2024 as filming had wrapped.
 Coppola wanted to cast Anderson as Shelly after watching her 2023 documentary Pamela, a Love Story.
 She sent the script to Anderson's then-agent who turned it down within the hour without letting Anderson know about it.
 Coppola then reached out to Anderson's son Brandon through mutual friends, passing it along to his mother, who had largely given up on acting.
 Anderson said: "I've been handed a lot of scripts in my life, but never a challenge like this.
 You don't see parts like this when you're working in your bathing suit.
 I was so drawn to the character, I heard her voice in my head and pictured everything.
 I thought, 'Oh!
 This is that thing people talk about when they read material and know they have to do it.'"
 Anderson likened the film's style and her emotional trust with Coppola to the works of John Cassavetes and Gena Rowlands.
-Curtis agreed to star in the film when director Coppola told her Anderson was playing the lead character.
-Similarly to Anderson and Curtis, Coppola instantly thought of Bautista for his part after recalling a conversation between the two from years prior about his desire for dramatic roles.
+Jamie Lee Curtis agreed to star in the film when director Coppola told her Anderson was playing the lead character.
+Similarly to Anderson and Curtis, Coppola instantly thought of Dave Bautista for his part after recalling a conversation between the two from years prior about his desire for dramatic roles.